smarthomeshop/smarthomeshopio-docs/en/ultimatesensor-mini/troubleshooting.md

    - Check if the microphone and speaker are properly connected and functioning.
    - Verify that the voice assistant settings in Home Assistant are correctly configured.

+## Speaker issues Crackling or stuttering sound

+If you experience crackling or stuttering sound from the speaker, ensure that the device maintains a strong WiFi connection.
+For optimal performance, consider disabling the wake word detection while streaming music, playing MP3 files, or using text-to-speech functionalities.

 ## LED Indicator Issues

 1. **Red Status LED Flashing Slowly**